Denis-Yen/About_me/content/blog/social/index.md

 layout: single
 subtitle: Social icons may appear on several pages throughout your site.
 Learn how to set them up, and control where they show up.
-title: Set up your social
+title: Autocorrelación espacial de la población adulta mayor
 ---

 There are five places where you can choose to show social icons.
 Here is the tl;dr: